desireevl/quantum-catsweeper/README.md

 # Quantum Cat-sweeper

-This is a game loosely based from Minesweeper Flags and runs on the [IBM Quantum computer](https://quantumexperience.ng.bluemix.net/qx/experience) or simulator.
+This is a super simple game loosely based on Minesweeper Flags and runs on the [IBM Quantum computer](https://quantumexperience.ng.bluemix.net/qx/experience) or simulator.

 # Rules of the game:
 - Don't explode the cat (bombs)